 First and foremost, familiarize yourself with the Chase 5/24 rule.
 This is akin to the 10 Commandments of the credit-card rewards world, except it’s just one rule and hopefully easier to remember.

 For this reason, it’s important that you start your rewards journey with Chase cards.
-Your five slots are valuable, and it’s imperative you don’t fill them with bush-league credit cards, such as cashback cards or—God forbid—store cards.
+Your five credit card slots are valuable, and it’s imperative you don’t fill them with bush-league credit cards, such as cashback cards or store cards.

 Similar to Citi’s application rules, Chase implemented some restrictions when it comes to select “families” of credit cards.
 A family of credit cards earns the same type of rewards and can include bank points, airline miles or hotel points.

-For example, the Chase Sapphire Preferred Card and the Chase Sapphire Reserve cards earn Chase Ultimate Rewards points.
-The Southwest Rapid Rewards Plus Credit Card, the Southwest Rapid Rewards Premier Credit Card and the Southwest Rapid Rewards Priority Credit Card all earn Southwest Rapid Rewards points.
+The Southwest Rapid Rewards® Plus Credit Card, the Southwest Rapid Rewards® Premier Credit Card and the Southwest Rapid Rewards® Priority Credit Card all earn Southwest Rapid Rewards points.

 Once you get familiar with these card families, you’ll have an easier time understanding some more complicated rules.

-Most Chase cards, both bank and co-branded cards, restrict their welcome offers to once per 24 months.
+Most Chase cards (both bank and co-branded cards) restrict the ability to qualify for welcome bonus offers to once per 24 months.
 In other words, you can’t receive a welcome bonus, cancel the card shortly after, open the same card again and receive the bonus again.
 You must wait at least 24 months since you received your last bonus on a particular card to earn the offer again.

-First of all, one person can’t hold both cards at the same time unless he or she kept and paid annual fees on both since the days it was still possible.
-The second rule is, you can’t receive a welcome bonus on either Chase Sapphire card unless it’s been 48 months since you received the last bonus.
+First of all, one person can’t hold both cards at the same time.
+The second rule is that you can’t receive a welcome bonus on either Sapphire card unless it’s been 48 months since you received the last bonus.

-For example, say you open the Sapphire Reserve, use it for a year and decide that you don’t quite get $550 worth of benefits.
+For example, say you open the Sapphire Reserve card, use it for a year, and decide that you don’t quite get $550 worth of benefits.
 You close the card after one year and apply for the Sapphire Preferred with its more manageable annual fee of $95.
-In this scenario, you won’t receive the bonus and it will fill one of the 5/24 slots.
+In this scenario, you won’t receive the bonus, and it will fill one of the 5/24 slots.
 Don’t do this.